matomo-org/developer-documentation/docs/4.x/tracking-java.md

 ## Authentication Token

 The `token_auth` parameter contains the authentication token of the Matomo user.
 Some parameters require it.
-The The authorization key can be found in the Matomo user interface under "Administration" -> "Personal" -> "Security" -> "Auth tokens"
+The authorization key can be found in the Matomo user interface under "Administration" -> "Personal" -> "Security" -> "Auth tokens"

 Using the Matomo Java Tracker are three different ways to set the authentication token: